cterres/collab/README.md

 Ideas:
 - Make a graph with the happiest countries?
 - Does the "rank" variable actually reflect overall wellness?
-What is the ranking variable based on?- this is based on global power index- talka about their magnetism (paper to attract people, capital, enterprises.)
+What is the ranking variable based on?- this is based on global power index- talk about their magnetism (power to attract people, capital, enterprises.)
 - Challenging the assumption that the best countries are those that are most economically successful by looking at indicators of well-being instead of just GDP/output/wealth
 - Our most important variables: life expectancy, sunshine hours, hours worked
 - **We need to find out how they calculated the happiness variable